namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 ## More than RAG
 Another practical talk I appreciated, was a session by Sara Zanzoterra on going from RAG to Agents.

+## A kind of foregone conclusion

+The feeling I had leaving the conference wqs one of a foregone conclusion of the code gen path we were on.
+What no turning back now?
+This sentiment is echoed by Mo Bitar too<sup>[40](#references)</sup>.
+I don't know what will happen, I don't think anyone can really presume to know.
+But the conference at least felt less than neutral.
+Maybe was it a safe bet for them to make, perhaps by editorial  choices of who spoke.

+I'm glad I have spent some time to at least get other perspectives.
+I get the point about hedging, you  should hedge and test drive the latest and greatest.
+But that also means  hedge against abundance as well.
+As I'm writing this, the industry has now gone from several months of token maxxing to now getting more conservative.
+Tokens will get  cheaper of course but pure abundance is an illusion anyway.
+Whatever you do, I tjink you need to do it deeply.
+Maybe multi task mastery of agents does become the new thing, that remains to be seen.
+Karpathy has dubbed it the end of vibe and start of agentic engineering right?
+Looking forward to seeing how it plays out, but without too many handicaps to my mind.
+It is a terrible thing to waste as they say .

 ## References
 1. Ivan @ datasaur.ai
 2. https://www.theatlantic.com/app/webview/687022/